 Youth Leadership Weekend

-For 2021, Youth Leadership Weekend will be held at Camp Kirkwood in Watha in March.
-If you would like more information about the program, please contact MaKayla Killens at 910-259-1820 or email@example.com.
+For 2022, Youth Leadership Weekend will be held at Camp Kirkwood in Watha from March 11-13.
+If you would like more information about the program, please contact MaKayla Killens at 910-259-1820 or send an e-mail to email@example.com.

 Youth Leadership Weekend is one of the many ways that Four County contributes to the communities that we serve by assisting in the development of our communities’ future leaders.
 We can’t think of a better investment than one made in our youth.